2010 United States House of Representatives elections in Washington: District 4

 The 4th district included Kennewick, Pasco, Richland and Yakima.
 The district's population was 64 percent white and 31 percent Hispanic (see Race and ethnicity in the United States census); 78 percent were high school graduates and 19 percent had received a bachelor's degree or higher.
 Its median income was $45,616.
 In the 2008 presidential election the district gave 58 percent of its vote to Republican nominee John McCain and 40 percent to Democratic nominee Barack Obama.

 Republican Doc Hastings, who took office in 1995, was the incumbent.
 Hastings was re-elected in 2008 with 63 percent of the vote.
 In 2010 Hastings's opponent in the general election was Jay Clough, a member of the United States Marine Corps who ran as a Democrat.
 Shane Fast, a business owner, also ran as a Republican.
-Rex A. Brocki, a chapter president of Young Americans for Freedom, ran as a Tea Party candidate.
+Rex A. Brocki, a chapter president of Young Americans for Freedom, ran as a Tea Party movement candidate.
 Mary Ruth Edwards, a teacher, ran as the Constitution Party candidate.
 Leland Yialelis, a pastor, ran as an independent candidate.

 Hastings raised $1,056,576 and spent $1,089,271.
 Clough raised $119,993 and spent $118,863.
 Yialelis raised $5,534 and spent the same amount.
 Prior to the election FiveThirtyEights forecast gave Hastings a 100 percent chance of winning, and projected that he would receive 67 percent of the vote to Clough's 30 percent.

 On election day Hastings was re-elected with 68 percent of the vote to Clough's 32 percent.
 Hastings was again re-elected in 2012, while Clough ran for a seat in the Washington House of Representatives.
 Hastings retired rather than seeking re-election in 2014 and will be succeeded by Republican Dan Newhouse.